Western City Gate: Construction

 Nevertheless, the project met with distrust and was disputed all the time the construction was on.
 One of the rare colleagues who publicly supported Mitrović was Stojan Maksimović, who several years later designed another Belgrade's landmark, the Sava Centar.
-But the opposition continued in the next years.
+Harsh public polemics with architectural engineer Borislav Stojkov, one of the Belgrade's urban planners at the time, and Mitrović caused a rift between the two which was amended only over a decade later.
+The opposition continued in the next years.
 Even in the 2010s, a famous caricature by Ivo Kušanić in the daily Politika is still being mentioned and reproduced.
 It shows a gallows next to the building and the text: Who are these gallows for?
 For the architect!